 Samples work best if you sell consumables like food or cosmetics.
 Include a small sample of a different product for the customer to try out.

 Something branded and pretty that the customer can send out to a friend.
-Again you could get these done on Vistaprint relatively cheaply.
+You could get custom ones made on Vistaprint relatively cheaply or purchase a bulk pack like these cuties on Etsy.
+These come out to about a dollar a piece.

 Even grown ups like stickers!
 Etsy has endless bulk sticker options.
 (If you order stuff from Etsy I sincerely hope you’re getting your cashback with Rakuten!
 Use my link to get a $5 bonus!)
 I’m crushing on these lovely Eucalyptus stickers and these strawberries are so cute!

 I used to include a couple of buttons in my felt orders for my other business.
 I get them through Pandahall, they have loads of super cute options and they come out to pennies a piece.

-These are really cute and are under $1 a piece!
+These are really cute and come out to about a dollar a piece!

 8. Jewellery Charm/Zipper Pull

 There are loads of different styles of bulk charms out there.
 This shop has a big selection of cute charms.
 But if you included something personalized with the customer’s first initial?
 Well that’s just extra special!
 You can even attach it to a simple clip to turn it into a zipper pull.
 (Don’t forget your cashback!)

 9. Bonus Supply

 If you are a craft or art supply shop, you can send out a little sample of another supply.
 I bought some nylon headbands from a supply shop and they also sent me a bonus alligator clip to try out.
 I thought it was a genius idea!

 Some positive little message that the customer can pin up on their fridge or mirror.
 Maybe something handwritten if you have some calligraphy skills.
 Or you can get a pack of affirmation cards like these ones, I think they are sweet!
 Simple words of encouragement might really brighten someone’s day!

 11. Pressed Flower